-- 1. Name of the entity; - 2.
-Name of the authorized representative; - 3.
-Name of the beneficial owner, if applicable; - 4.
-Official address: - 5.
-Contact number or information; - 6.
-Nature of business; - 7.
-Specimen signature of the signatory; - 8.
-Verified identification of the entity as a corporation, partnership, sole proprietorship; - 9.
+- 1. Name of the entity;

+- 2. Name of the authorized representative;

+- 3. Name of the beneficial owner, if applicable;

+- 4. Official address:

+- 5. Contact number or information;

+- 6. Nature of business;

+- 7. Specimen signature of the signatory;

+- 8. Verified identification of the entity as a corporation, partnership, sole

+- proprietorship; - 9.
 Verified identification of the entity's source of funds and business nature of the entity; - 10.
 Verification that the entity has not been or is not in the process of being dissolved, struck-off, wound-up, terminated, placed under receivership, or undergoing liquidation; - 11.
-Verifying with the relevant supervisory authority the status of the entity; and - 12.0btaining: - a.
+Verifying with the relevant supervisory authority the status of the entity; and

+12. Obtaining:

+- a.
 Certificates of registration issued by the Department of Trade and Industry (DTI) for single proprietors; and the SEC for corporations and partnerships; - b.
-Articles of incorporation or association and the entity's bylaws;

-- c.
-A resolution by the ownership (board of directors or other governing body, partners, sole proprietor, etc.), authorizing the signatory to sign on behalf of the entity; - d.
-A list of names and identification documents_of the owners, partners, directors, principal officers, authorized signatories and stockholders owning at least 20% of the business or outstanding capital stock, as the case may be.
+Articles of incorporation or association and the entity's by- laws; - A resolution by the ownership (board of directors or other governing body, partners, sole proprietor, etc.), authorizing the signatory to sign any contract or document on behalf of the entity; - d.
+A list of names and identification documents of the owners, partners, directors, principal officers, authorized signatories and stockholders owning at least 20% of the business or outstanding capital stock, as the case may be.

-For entities registered or incorporated outside the Philippines, similar documents/information shall be obtained and authenticated by the Philippine Consulate where said entities are registered.
+For entities registered or incorporated outside the Philippines, similar documents/information shall be obtained.